krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

 **default_tkt_enctypes**
     Identifies the supported list of session key encryption types that should be requested by the client.
 The format is the same as for default_tgs_enctypes.
 The default value for this tag is *aes256-cts-hmac-sha1-96 aes128-cts-hmac-sha1-96 des3-cbc-sha1 arcfour-hmac-md5 des-cbc-crc des-cbc-md5 des-cbc-md4*.

+**dns_canonicalize_hostname***
+    Indicate whether name lookups will be used to canonicalize hostnames for use in service principal names.
+Setting this flag to false can improve security by reducing reliance on DNS but means that short hostnames will not be canonicalized to fully-qualified hostnames.
+The default value is false.

 **dns_fallback**
     General flag controlling the use of DNS for Kerberos information.
 If both of the preceding options are specified, this option has no effect.